North Dakota Federal Criminal Defense Lawyer

 Unlike other defense firms, we focus 100% on federal cases.
 Fending off a federal investigation is very different from defending against petty theft or DUI charges in state court, and our attorneys focus all of their time on complex and high-stakes cases at the federal level.

-Together, our attorneys have centuries of combined legal experience, and they have handled more than 1,000 investigations and more than 500 trials.
+Together, our attorneys have centuries of combined legal experience, and they have handled more than 1,000 investigations and many trials.

 4. Our Team Includes Several Former Federal Prosecutors